Tracking the Latest Minnesota Vikings Super Bowl Odds in 2025

 Futures

 In the offseason, "futures" is a very popular NFL bet type.
-Future bets include predicting the Super Bowl winner, conference winners, division winners, teams to make the playoffs, win totals and so much more.
+Future bets include predicting the Super Bowl winner, conference winners, division winners, teams to make the playoffs, win totals, and so much more.

-Super Bowl 60 will be played on February 8th, 2026, at Levi's Stadium in Santa Clara, California.
-However, Super Bowl odds are already available on most major sportsbooks for fans to place a wager on their favorite NFL team before the regular season even kicks off.
+Super Bowl 60 will be played on February 8, 2026, at Levi's Stadium in Santa Clara, California.
+Super Bowl odds are available on most major sportsbooks for fans to place a wager on their favorite NFL team before the regular season even kicks off.
 Bettors can also place future bets on the Vikings to make the playoffs, win the NFC North, or win the NFC Championship.

 🎁 MORE: Caesars Sportsbook Minnesota Promo Codes